-Nick Gialdini enters his second season as video coach for the Barracuda after spending the previous three seasons assisting the Sharks scouting department in various capacities.
+Nick Gialdini enters his third season as video coach for the Barracuda after spending the previous three seasons assisting the Sharks scouting department in various capacities.

 Gialdini joined the Sharks organization after playing hockey in the Jr. Sharks youth hockey system.
 He spent nine years as a youth hockey coach, most recently with the Jr. Sharks 18AAA team, and has served as high school hockey coordinator for four years at Sharks Ice at San Jose.